 Focus Topic Goals 2023 target achievement and explanation Implementation status 2023 Achieved Goal 2: Reduce carbon emissions in the supply chain (scope 3) The Nordex Group is in the process of defining SBTs for its scope 3 emissions, including its supply chain.
-In this process, we will also set a supplier engagement target. • Goal 3: Engage with and positively impact the supply chain The Nordex Group continued to collaborate closely with its suppliers.
-We are in the process of developing an ESG reporting system for our supply chain, working with suppliers on waste reduction and recycling initiatives, and developing criteria for socially responsible sourcing.
-Compliance and Integrity For further information regarding the business ethics measures, see p.
-118 ff in rights as well as business ethics developed a questionnaire to ensure compliance with its Human Rights Policy.
-The process to anchor ESG criteria Goal 2: Promote responsible and ethical business conduct internally and with our business partners The company has made good progress towards achieving its goal and plans to assess customers from a compliance perspective on a regular basis as a pilot project.
+In this process, we will also set a supplier engagement target.
+Goal 3: Engage with and positively impact the supply chain The Nordex Group continued to collaborate closely with its suppliers.
+We are in the process of developing an ESG reporting system for our supply chain, working with suppliers on waste reduction and recycling initiatives, and developing criteria for socially responsible sourcing. · · · environmental, social, and human rights as well as business ethics risks in business decisions and continuously increase transparency with regard to risk identification, risk assessment, and risk In the reporting period, we updated our ESG risk analysis and plan to align it with the European Sustainability Reporting Standards for the materiality analysis in 2024.
+The Nordex Group appointed a Human Rights Officer and developed a questionnaire to ensure compliance with its Human Rights Policy.
+The process to anchor ESG criteria in the sales gate process and implement a project risk assessment for high-risk wind farm projects has been postponed to 2024. ethical business conduct internally The company has made good progress towards achieving its goal and plans to assess customers from a compliance perspective on a regular basis as a pilot project.
 The Nordex Group has aligned internally to anchor ethical business conduct in contracts with customers and focuses on training and awareness activities for its employees.
-The employee training rate on prevention of bribery and corruption is currently at 46% employee participation. • Goal 3: Zero tolerance for unethical behavior As part of its Sustainability Strategy 2025, the company aims to achieve 100% acknowledgement from its employees of the Nordex Group Code of Conduct.
+The employee training rate on prevention of bribery and corruption is currently at 46% employee participation.
+As part of its Sustainability Strategy 2025, the company aims to achieve 100% acknowledgement from its employees of the Nordex Group Code of Conduct.
 The company has rolled out a digital acknowledgement process, and as of the end of 2023, 70% of employees have signed the Code of Conduct.
 The Nordex Group has postponed its second measure to certify with ISO 37001 to 2024 but remains committed to upholding ethical standards and preventing unethical behavior.
-The gap analysis in 2022 showed that we fulfilled 72% of the requirements. • Goal 4: Increase communication and transparency regarding ESG (environment, social, governance) performance In 2023, the Sustainability department continued its direct stakeholder engagement with around 80 direct interactions with customers, suppliers and investors.
+The gap analysis in 2022 showed that we fulfilled 72% of the requirements. • and transparency regarding ESG (environment, social, governance) In 2023, the Sustainability department continued its direct stakeholder engagement with around 80 direct interactions with customers, suppliers and investors.
 We included transparent EU Taxonomy reporting in our Sustainability Report.
-To achieve this target, the Nordex Group plans to sign the UN Global Compact and achieve active status by 2024.
-In 2023, we held the 5th annual Sustainability and Health Day at our headquarters in Hamburg and continued to participate in the CityCycling initiative.
+To achieve this target, the Nordex Group plans to sign the UN Global Compact and achieve active status by 2024. of all departments and the company In 2023, we held the 5th annual Sustainability and Health Day at our headquarters in Hamburg and continued to participate in the CityCycling initiative.
 We conducted several communication campaigns on sustainability topics and expanded the Global Sustainability Network. •